NTSB team heads to Ketchikan to look into flightseeing crash that killed 6

 Weather will be one of the factors investigators examine, along with any mechanical failures or other problems with the pilot or plane, before determining what may have caused the crash.
 That finding won't come until next year.

-NTSB has conducted numerous fatal crash investigations in Southeast involving tour pilots flying into mountains in bad weather that obscures their vision, generally without the ability to use instruments to fly in such conditions as big commercial airlines do.
+NTSB has conducted numerous fatal crash investigations in Southeast involving tour pilots flying into mountains in bad weather that obscures their vision without broadly available equipment to fly safely.

 But it's not yet clear what caused this particular plane to go down, Johnson said.